benmiller314/cdm2022spring/plans/lesson-02.md

   <figcaption>from <a href="http://phdcomics.com/comics/archive.php?comicid=1531">PhD Comics</a> by Jorge Cham (2012).</figcaption>
 </figure>

 Renaming ever more files isn't only messy to keep track of: it also eats up your storage space, especially if you're working with multimedia.
-But digital media is all numeric, at heart, so we can instead just keep track of the *differences.*
+What *git* allows you to do instead is to **track the differences**, so you can keep using the the same filename.*

 <div class="alert alert-success">
-Let's quickly walk through what it looks like to track changes via the GitHub.com web interface:
+Let's check out the GitHub.com web interface, and see how it works:
 <strong><a href="https://github.com/benmiller314/text-demo#readme">https://github.com/benmiller314/text-demo</a></strong>
 </div>

+### Initial questions to ask of any app:

+- How is the space laid out?
+- What's given the most prominent visual focus?
+Secondary focus?
+- What features/tools do you have quick access to?

 <!--
-1. Create a new .txt file.
+1. Create a new .txt file based on https://www.poetryfoundation.org/poems/56159/this-is-just-to-say
-2. Demo the importance of the extension by previewing what happens if it's .md?
+2. <del>Demo the importance of the extension by previewing what happens if it's .md?</del> NAH
 3. Commit the new file directly to master.
     - Note that the commit message has two parts: a short label, and a bigger box.
 These are kind of like the subject line of an email and the email body.
 The first is what you'll see automatically when browsing the history; the second will require an additional click.
 And GitHub will let you leave the "body" blank, but you're required to have a "subject line."
 4. Change the text. *Ask for suggestions in the Zoom chat.*